DmitriyEshenko/accel-ppp-docs/ppp.rst

   By default is: ``check-ip=0``

   Specifies whether accel-ppp should check if IP already assigned to other ppp interface.

-**single-session=replace|deny**
-  By default is not defined.

-  Specifies whether accel-ppp should control sessions count.
-If this option is absent session count control is turned off.
-If this option is ``replace`` then accel-ppp will terminate first session when second is authorized.
-If this option is ``deny`` then accel-ppp will deny second session authorization.

 **mppe=require|prefer|deny**
   Default behavior - don't ask client for mppe, but allow it if client wants.